CASCADIA SUPER GRAVEL RACE GUIDE

 Can I still ride with my friends?

 Want to ride alone?
-Thats fine too!
-We're operating on an open start policy, so as soon as you're ready to go, just start riding.
+Thats fine too! like we said we're operating on an open start policy, so as soon as you're ready to go, just start riding.